Struggling with WordPress emails not sending?

 How to Make Sure Your Contact Form Emails Avoid the Spam Folder

 Your site's core emails should work fine.
-However, you might still run into issues with form notifications not making it to your subscribers' inboxes.
+However, you might still encounter issues with form notifications not making it to your subscribers' inboxes.

-Typically, this is a result of a misconfiguration in the form plugin's settings.
-Most commonly, the problem is trying to send your form notifications from a different email address than your domain name, which can cause email clients to think you're "spoofing" emails.
+Typically, this results from a misconfiguration in the form plugin's settings.
+Most commonly, the problem is sending your form notifications from a different email address than your domain name, which can cause email clients to think you're "spoofing" emails.

 If you don't want to deal with these issues, consider using the free HubSpot WordPress plugin for your forms.
-HubSpot includes its own built-in email delivery service, which will ensure that your emails send properly without requiring you to lift a finger.
+HubSpot includes its own built-in email delivery service, which will ensure that your emails send correctly — and you don't have to lift a finger.

 If you'd rather keep using your existing form plugin, we’ll go through how to fix a form on WordPress that is not sending notification emails for several popular plugins: